sandstorm-io/sandstorm/docs/using/security-practices.md

 By our analysis, Sandstorm automatically protected users from over 95% of the publicly disclosed security vulnerabilities discovered in apps on the Sandstorm app market, before the vulnerabilities were even disclosed.
 We also mitigated most Linux kernel security issues.
-See [Security non-events](security-non-events) for examples of security problems which were mitigated by Sandstorm.
+See [Security non-events](security-non-events.md) for examples of security problems which were mitigated by Sandstorm.

 ## Strategies